ucomesdag/container-rpi-os-systemd/README.md

 Raspberry Pi OS (x86) Systemd Container Image
 =====================

-> This is an debian x86 based image with some of the same packages present as on Raspberry Pi OS.
+> This is a debian x86 based image with some of the packages present on Raspberry Pi OS.

 This Containerfile can build containers capable to use systemd.